Can We Faithfully Represent Masked States to Compute Shapley Values on a DNN?: Conclusions

 \section{Conclusions}

-In this paper, we have formulated optimal baseline values in game theory.
-We have innovatively defined the signal state of input variables based on the multi-variate interaction patterns of the model.
-Then, we have proposed an approximate-yet-efficient method to learn optimal baseline values that represent no-signal states of input variables.
+In this paper, we have defined the absence state of input variables in terms of causality.
+Then, we have found that most existing masking methods cannot faithfully remove existing causal patterns without triggering new patterns.
+In this way, we have formulated optimal baseline values for the computation of Shapley values as those that remove most causal patterns.
+Then, we have proposed an approximate-yet-efficient method to learn optimal baseline values that represent the absence states of input variables.
 Experimental results have demonstrated the effectiveness of our method.